-Planting is a key project of the Trust to help the ecological enhancement of the Reserve and provide an opportunity for volunteers to contribute in a meaningful way.
-The Trust will continue its revegetation efforts at the Busby Head end of the Reserve with planting around the coastal fringe; further restoration work on theSmugglersBayforedunes that extends into the backdunes; and the strategic planting on the banks of streams feeding into the harbour.
+Planting is a key project of the Trust to help the ecological enhancement of the Reserve and provide an opportunity for community involvement.
+The Trust will continue its revegetation efforts at the Busby Head end of the Reserve with planting around the coastal fringe, in areas of thick kikuyu; and the strategic planting on the banks of streams feeding into the harbour.

 Manuka, kanuka, flax and pohutukawa trees grown at the Kerikeri Shadehouse by Royal Forest & Bird volunteers are planted with the plants paid for by the Trust.